epimedai/VAE/README.md

 A step by step guide for creating your very own variational autoencoder.

 ## Jupyter notebooks
 [Jupyter notebook](http://www.jupyter.org) is a web application for running and sharing code and documentation in a user friendly and readable format.
-To start, run jupyter from the terminal (note: You should be in the folder where guide.ipynb is located, which should be the root folder of this repo):
+To start, run jupyter from the terminal (note: You should be in the folder where "VAE guide.ipynb" is located, which should be the root folder of this repo):

 ```
 (ml) $ jupyter notebook